ZRui98/binary-clock/README.md

-# binary_clock
+# Binary Clock
-binary clock in javascript
+fun little project to try to implement a binary clock, and also practice javascript & html